beothorn/greement/README.md

 - The gold mine profit
 - The distance tax -   that is the tax when you buy any land.
-The tax is cumulative, so a land that is 2 squares of distance (manhattan distance) from your land costs the normal price plus 2x tax. ie: if the tax is 4c it will cost you 8c
+The tax is cumulative, so a land that is 2 squares of distance (manhattan distance) from your land costs the normal price plus 2x tax. ie: if the tax is 4c it will cost you 8c .
+The tax is also applied on player donations.
+If a player has no lands he doesn't need to pay donation taxes.
 - The lake multiplier  - All lands connected to a lake (vertically or horizontally, diagnals don't count) will have its value and profit multiplied by this factor - multipliers are cumulative, if a land is connected to two lakes and the multiplier is 2x, the land will have a 4x multiplier